Skip to Content

 Baked Tortellini

 Fresh tortellini baked into a cheesy bed of tomato sauce is one of the tastiest easy bakes.
-Add Italian sausage, kale, and a little heavy cream and we guarantee you’ll be making this on repeat.
+Add sausage, kale, and cream and I guarantee you’ll be making baked tortellini on repeat.

 baked tortellini being scooped out of a baking dish made with Italian sausage ad mozzarella